Kong/ngx_wasm_module/README.md

 events {}

 # nginx master process gets a default 'main' VM
-# a new top-level configuration block receives all configuration for
+# a new top-level configuration block receives all configuration for this main VM
-# the main VM
 wasm {
     #      [name]    [path.{wasm,wat}]
     module my_filter /path/to/filter.wasm;
     module my_module /path/to/module.wasm;
 }

-# each nginx worker process is able to instantiate wasm modules in its
+# each nginx worker process is able to instantiate wasm modules in its subsystems
-# subsystems
 http {
     server {
         listen 9000;